What is the Coastal Rail Trail?

 City of Encinitas, California Coastal Commission (CCC), North County Transit

-District (NCTD) and other involved agencies.
+District (NCTD) and other involved agencies on future project segments.

 the palm trees along San Elijo Avenue just north of Verdi Avenue be replanted?